I don’t think I need to tell you how big social media is.

 However, the advantage of Google+ is its seamless integration with Gmail.
 This is owed to the idea of circles, around which Google+ groups everything.
 When you add someone to your network, you can instantly mark them as a friend, colleague or family member

-Google+ makes it really easy to connect with more people, as it recently started allowing you to add people back right from your notification email.
+Google+ makes it really easy to connect with more people, as it recently started allowing you to add people back (in return for them adding you) right from your notification email.

-One of the most successful moves was integrating Google Hangouts, which plenty of people use to host webinars.
+One of Google’s most successful moves was integrating Google Hangouts, which plenty of people use to host webinars.

-Context: Similarly to Facebook, Google+ allows for a wide variety of posts, including images, videos and even polls.
+Context: Similar to Facebook, Google+ allows for a wide variety of posts, including images, videos and even polls.

 Even if your main outlet is Facebook, cross posting to Google+ is an easy win, especially if your circles differ a bit from your Facebook fans.

-I bet they set up their Google+ profile just once (it shows their Youtube videos), yet nonetheless it has garnered over 15 million views and 26,000 followers so far.
+I bet they set up their Google+ profile just once (it shows their YouTube videos), yet it has nonetheless garnered over 15 million views and 26,000 Google+ followers, so far.

 Not bad, considering it’s just a little extra on top of their other social media channels.